yamshy/portfolio/README.md

 ## 🧬 Content Authoring

 - **Homepage (`src/pages/index.astro`)** exposes structured data arrays for hero metrics, featured projects, experience entries, and technical insights.
 Each project records problem, solution, tech stack, quantified results, and implementation challenges to keep storytelling specific.
-- **Case studies** inherit from `CaseStudyLayout.astro` to deliver abstract/methods/results sections alongside live dashboard slots.
-Duplicate `src/pages/case-studies/adaptive-ngs.astro` as a starting point for additional stories.
+- **Case studies** can be introduced by composing `CaseStudyLayout.astro`, which delivers abstract/methods/results sections alongside live dashboard slots when needed.
 - **Skills & demos** use Svelte props for data injection—extend the exported collections in each island to surface new disciplines or visualizations.

 ## 🎨 Design System